gwcbi/haphpipe_docs/hp-docs/docs/phylo.md

 **Step 3: Build a Tree**

-Now, we will use *build_tree* to build our tree!
-You should use the best model outputted in *model_test* for the `--model` argument (here we are using GTRGAMMAX).
-The `--run_full_analysis` option will automatically run a full maximum likelihood & bootstrapping analysis for us:
+Now, we will use *build_tree_NG_* to build our tree!
+You should use the best model outputted in *model_test* for the `--model` argument (here we are using GTR).
+The `--all` option will automatically run a full maximum likelihood & bootstrapping analysis for us:
 ```
-haphpipe build_tree --seqs hp_multiple_align/alignment_region00.fasta --run_full_analysis --model GTRGAMMAX
+haphpipe build_tree_NG --seqs hp_multiple_align/alignment_region00.fasta --all --model GTR
 ```

 The output will be written to a new directory, `hp_build_tree`.
-The best tree file from RAxML will be outputted as `RAxML_bipartitionsBranchLabels.build_tree.tre`.
+The best tree file from RAxML will be outputted as `hp_tree.raxml.support`.
 This tree can then be annotated in programs such as [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) or [iTOL](https://itol.embl.de).

 **Phylogenomics Pipelines**